 Whilst Klavins does not personally or culturally identify as a First Nations person, her work addresses her maternal ancestral history and the systemic impacts of colonization.

-• Judith Klavins is a contemporary installation artist.
-Her installations include sculpture, video, photography, textile, drawing, and printmaking.
+• Judith Klavins is a multidisciplinary artist.
+Her installations include sculpture, video, photography, textiles, drawing, and printmaking.
 In 2022, Klavins graduated with a Bachelor of Visual Art from the Adelaide Central School of Art, and was presented the ACSA Board of Governor’s and Guildhouse Award of Excellence.